-The service book on the vehicle will show when the servicing is required.
-They will vary from different makes and models and especially the different types of engines.
+The service book for the vehicle will show when the servicing is required.
+The service times vary from different makes and models and especially the different types of engines.

 Other miscellaneous items that should be accessed if they are required on any service are:

 General Servicing typically comes into effect when the warranty period has expired.

 Services are typically required every 6 months or 10,000kms.
 Others may vary though at 15,000kms or even 30,000kms depending on the make and model of the vehicle.

 Your mechanic should put a service sticker on your windscreen as a reminder of your next service.
 Many companies now will send a text message to remind you that the service is coming up.